 This policy applies to all persons working for Church House or on behalf of us in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, agents, contractors, external consultants, third-party representatives and business partners.

 This policy does not form part of any employee’s contract of employment and we may amend it at any time.

 UK Stewardship Code

-Church House has developed a stewardship policy in accordance with the FCA COBS 2.2B rules and the UK Stewardship Code on how it integrates shareholder engagement in our investment strategy.
+Church House has developed a stewardship policy in accordance with the UK Stewardship Code on how it integrates shareholder engagement in our investment strategy.

 Our policy outlines the principles upon which Church House engages with shareholders in its investment strategy, monitors the companies with which it has invested, how it conducts dialogue with them, its policy for exercising voting rights and how it communicates with relevant stakeholders and other shareholders.

 Obligations relating to shareholder engagement and transparency under the EU Shareholder Rights Directive II was implemented in the UK from 10 June 2019 and specific rules relating to UK asset management firms are included in the Financial Conduct Authority's Conduct of Business Rules.
 Church House is required to develop and publicly disclose an engagement policy that complies with these requirements.
 We are currently in the process of developing an engagement policy and will update our website in due course.

 In addition to complying with the Stewardship Code, and in support of our investment activity in both the CH funds and our clients' discretionary portfolios, we have an Environmental, Social and Governance (ESG) Policy.
 This helps to identify our approach to investment activity in the companies we select to meet the associated investment mandates.
 This policy supports our overall approach to investment in companies with sustainable business practices and operating models, run by people with integrity, using sound governance structures.